uriel1998/orindi/README.md

 * See if procmail has to wait between deliveries
 * Use errorcodes (sys.exit(3) for example) to indicate non-match?
 * Try use of dehtml instead of pypandoc
-* Have some kind of security/password for it - oh, htaccess passwords This should work- http://user:password@www.domain.com/blah

 ### Roadmap: